Mike & Rosie extend a warm

 Arrivals / departures

-The cottages are available from 3pm on the day of
+The cottages are available from 3pm on the day

-prepare for our next guests.
+to prepare for our next guests.

 Breakages and damage: